Flowchart Tutorials - Flowchart Resource Center

 variation of the basic linear type, differentiates process

-activities that add value from those that add cost only.
+activities that add value from those that increase cost only.

 Value-added steps (VA) are essential